 Realizing My Retirement Dream

 I retired from SAP in 2015.
 During my 15 year business development career at SAP I led many exciting projects in the emerging markets, including a rural commerce project in India, and opening SAP’s offices in Saudi Arabia and Egypt.
 While working on these projects, I got to experience firsthand how IT and e-commerce can drive dramatic economic as well as social change in people’s lives.
-Motivated by being able to make a difference, I started to develop a dream that I would dedicate my time in retirement to supporting IT projects in the developing countries.
+Motivated by being able to make a difference, I started to develop a dream that I would dedicate my time in retirement to supporting IT projects in communities worldwide that face limited access to resources.

 Just before Christmas last year, I returned home from a service project in South Africa to advance the quality of high school education using IT.
 The project was organized by Team4Tech, a Silicon Valley-based nonprofit that helps technology companies bring to life their corporate values and leadership development goals through immersive service opportunities.
 Since 2013, Team4Tech has engaged over 200 volunteers from 18 technology companies, benefiting more than 33,000 teachers and learners.